MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw4-commitmentissues.md

 ---
 title: "commitment_issues"
 description: "The extremists are believed to be operating under a number of front companies, including Redfield Industries.
 Intelligence gathering has led to the discovery of the company's website.
-Careful analysis of how this website was made may reveal crucial information linking back to the extremist group, potentially exposing their true identities or operational details. 'https://tobiasredfield.github.io/redfield-industries/'"
+Careful analysis of how this website was made may reveal crucial information linking back to the extremist group, potentially exposing their true identities or operational details.\n\nhttps://tobiasredfield.github.io/redfield-industries/"
 pubDate: 2024-10-02
 ctf: "SecEdu CTF 2024"
 category: "osint"